diyaa59/diyaagrams.com/content/Routing/OSPF/OSPF Theory/OSPFv2-Theory/OSPFv2-Theory.md

 2. Highest IP address on a loopback interface.
 3. Highest IP on a non-loopback interface.

 If the router does not have any IPs configured on loopback or non-loopback interfaces, and the OSPF configuration does not specify a router ID, the OSPF process will fail to start on the router.

+**Changing the Router-ID requires a restart of the OSPF routing process on the router regardless of the vendor.
+This is mentioned in [RFC2328](https://www.rfc-editor.org/rfc/rfc2328).**

 ## Protocol Functionality: